Skip to main content

 Relays / Dry contacts are not synchronized

-Please note that relays operation are always sequential, and cannot be synchronized using the output_hold and output_sync mechanisms.
+Please note that relays operation are always sequential, and cannot be synchronized using the hold and release mechanisms described here.